KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 ### AWS Config

 - Provides a detailed view of the configuration of AWS resources on your AWS account.
 The includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships changed over time.
 Example: Security Group changes.

+### Questions

+- What is AWS CloudWatch?
+- What is AWS Config?

 ---